gregfras/gregfras.github.io/README.md

 # gregfras.github.io

-My name is Gregorio Frassoldati, and this GitHub repo extends my resumé [ORCID](https://orcid.org/0009-0001-9029-5337).
+My name is Gregorio Frassoldati and I am a researcher in numerical aerodynamics and computational modeling.
-Hereafter is the complete personal bibliography for my Curriculum Vitae.
+This page complements my résumé and [ORCID](https://orcid.org/0009-0001-9029-5337) by providing a full bibliography of my publications.

 ### Journal Papers: